People Chosen by God

 of "Truth."
 (The link above is a graphic of the fallen world contrasted

-hand of grace is at work in the transforming work of salvation as well
+hand of grace is at work in our calling and the transforming work of salvation

-Are those who have a form of godliness or those who seem to be
+A question remains to ponder: Are those who practice a form of godliness

 MATTHEW 20:16-20 "So the last will be